CAS Computer Replacement Program (CCRP) Policy

-August 1 – November 30 – CCRP Ordering open to eligible users and/or departmental CCRP contacts.
+August 1 – November 30 – CCRP Ordering open to eligible users and/or departmental CCRP contacts from finalized departments.

 December 1 – CCRP ordering reminder emails are sent out.

-December 1 – April 30 – CCRP Ordering open to eligible users and/or departmental CCRP contacts.
+December 1 – April 30 – CCRP Ordering open to eligible users and/or departmental CCRP contacts from finalized departments.

 May 1 – May 31 – CCRP closed and only emergency purchases are allowed.

 May 1 – June 30 – CCRP Program Evaluation

 CASIT will send departments a link to the eligibility list in July.
 The department manager will then have an opportunity to review the list and contact the CASIT Office Coordinator with any changes.
 The Office Coordinator will respond to requests within three days.

 There are four status indicators on the CCRP Eligibility List: No, Review, Yes, and Archived.